Improving the continuity of care for aged care patients

 The result

 Collaboration with both our internal stakeholders and customers has been excellent leading to very high-quality outcomes.
+Their deep understanding of the healthcare sector has also been very beneficial in delivering on our requirements

 — Jenny Docherty, Head of Strategy & Marketing